JoshPattman/jpf/README.md

 	ParseResponseText(T, string) (U, error)
 }
 ```
-- You may choose to implement your own response decoder, however in my experience a json object is usually sufficient output.
+ - You may choose to implement your own response decoder, however in my experience a JSON object is usually sufficient output.
 - When an error in response format is detected, the response decoder must return an error that, at some point in its chain, is an `ErrInvalidResponse` (this will be explained in the Map Func section).
 - There are some pre-defined response decoders included with jpf:
 ```go